Let your computer handle the math!

 A: Possibly.
 Some of the spreadsheet information I plan to present may be too basic for you, but along the way I’ll be talking about how I build and use spreadsheets in all kinds of design situations, so if you want a peek into my design process, this is your chance.
 It may get you started thinking about ways to take what you already know and apply it to design.

-I’d love you have you in class, because you’ll probably ask a question or present an idea that I’ve never thought of, and we’ll all be able to learn from you.
+I’d love you have you in class, because you’ll probably ask a question or present an idea that I’ve never thought of, and we’ll be able to learn from each other.